octobercms/docs/help-developer-guide.md

 <a name="psr-exception-methods"></a>
 ### Controller Methods

-Controller methods can have a single underscore.
-PSR-2 states that methods must be in **camelCase**.
-However, in Backend controllers October will prefix AJAX handlers with the action name to define a controlled context.
+Controller methods can use underscores contrary to PSR-2 stating that methods must be in **camelCase**.
+In Backend controllers October CMS will prefix AJAX handlers with the action name to define a controlled context.
+You may also use underscores in action names.
 For example:

     public function index()
     {
         // This is the index page (index action)
+    }

+    public function download_pdf()
+    {
+        // This is a snake_case page (download_pdf action)
     }

     public function index_onDoSomething()